Mailto ransomware removal instructions

 Screenshot of files encrypted by Mailto (random extension):

-Update February 6, 2020 - Developers of Mailto (NetWalker) ransomware have recently started targeting various enterprise networks in order to generate huge revenues.
-Companies are way more likely to have files that are valuable than regular users.
-In addition, these files often contain various sensitive data (e.g., customers' personal data, product information [like patents, ingredients, and similar), information about employees, etc.) For this reason, there's a way higher probability that company will agree to pay for the decryption and thus blackmailing becomes easier.
-If that wasn't enough, companies are willing to pay way more money than a home user who wishes to retrieve his music collection, photos, and so forth.
-In other words, such personal information isn't worth much and crooks are way more likely to generate revenue by blackmailing companies rather than home users.
-Additionally, an updated version of Mailto ransomware has been released.
-Its behavior is virtually the same.
-The only differences are the provided email addresses and message within the ransom note.
+Update 6 February 2020 - Developers of Mailto (NetWalker) ransomware have recently started targeting various enterprise networks in order to generate large revenues.
+Companies are likely to have more valuable files and data than regular users.
+In addition, these files often contain sensitive data (e.g., customers' personal data, product information [such as patents, ingredients, and similar), information about employees, etc.) Therefore, companies are much more likely to consider paying for decryption, and thus blackmailing becomes easier for the criminals.
+Furthermore, companies are likely to pay more than say a home user looking to retrieve a music collection, photos, and so on.
+This type of personal information has limited value and thus criminals are more likely to generate revenue by blackmailing companies rather than home users.
+Additionally, an updated version of Mailto ransomware has been released, although its behavior is virtually identical.
+The only differences are email addresses provided and details within the ransom message.

-Screenshot of the updated Mailto ransomware's note ("random_string-Readme.txt"):
+Screenshot of the updated Mailto ransomware message ("random_string-Readme.txt"):

 Text presented within this file: